• Loading stock data...

 “Many users are unaware of the costs and fees associated with this type of credit card use, which can push them into financial trouble when gambling,” Warren said in a statement accompanying the letter.
 “Specifically, users are reporting that they did not realize that using their credit card to place a bet on a sports gambling website would be treated as a cash advance and accrue additional fees and interest.”

-In addition to DraftKings and FanDuel, Warren issued letters seeking information about policies related to credit cards being used for sports betting to Fanatics, BetMGM, Wynn Resorts Holdings, Underdog Sports, Caesars Holdings, Bet365, Hard Rock.
+In addition to DraftKings and FanDuel, Warren issued letters seeking information about policies related to credit cards being used for sports betting to Fanatics, BetMGM, Wynn Resorts Holdings, Underdog Sports, Caesars Holdings, Bet365, and Hard Rock.

-Not all of those companies offer traditional online sports betting, and some—Fanatics, for instance—does not allow users to deposit funds using credit cards.
+Not all of those companies offer traditional online sports betting, and some—Fanatics, for instance—do not allow users to deposit funds using credit cards.
 As another example, Underdog’s business is focused on daily fantasy sports and prediction markets; although it used to offer traditional sports betting in North Carolina, it shut down that operation in December, not long after dropping plans to obtain a license to offer sports betting in Missouri.

-Still, the issue raised by Warren is notable, because only eight states ban the use of credit cards in sports betting: Iowa, Massachusetts, New Hampshire, Oregon, Rhode Island, Tennessee, Vermont, and Illinois.
+Still, the issue raised by Warren is notable because only eight states ban the use of credit cards in sports betting: Iowa, Massachusetts, New Hampshire, Oregon, Rhode Island, Tennessee, Vermont, and Illinois.

 Massachusetts is where DraftKings ran into an issue.
 When Massachusetts legalized sports betting in 2022, the law did not allow operators to accept deposits or bets using credit cards.
 DraftKings was fined $450,000 in August after it self-reported three violations of the statute across 2023 and 2024 that resulted in the company accepting more than $83,000 in funds from credit cards.
 The company blamed the issue on “internal miscommunication.”